 Just landed in Cusco?
-Join us on a half day Cusco City Tour that will give you an introduction to the Inca civilization and the impact of Spanish conquest.
+Join us on a Cusco Half Day Tour that will give you an introduction to the Inca civilization and the impact of Spanish conquest.
 Guided by a local expert, you will discover many astonishing facts about the Inca ruins which are worth visiting before you visit Machu Picchu.

 Cusco City nestles at 3399 metres above sea level.
 The former capital of the Inca empire has mystery in every turn.
 The well preserved architecture reflects the perfect blend of Inca and Spanish designs.
 Qorikancha or the Santo Domingo Church is the perfect example of this.